pattern-lab/patternlab-node/packages/docs/src/docs/pattern-including.md

 {% raw %}{{> 00-atoms/images/landscape-16x9 }}{% endraw %}
 ```

-**Important:** Unlike the shorthand include syntax the template language specific include syntax **must** include any digits used for ordering and subtype directories.
+**Important:** Unlike the shorthand include syntax the template language specific include syntax **must** include any digits used for ordering and subGroup directories.
 Pattern paths need to be updated when either is changed for a given pattern.

 ## Examples and Gotchas